These 19 Bucket-List Worthy State Parks That Rival Any Of The Country’s National Parks

-There are over 6,600 state park sites in the U.S. covering 14 million acres of land.
-These parks provide a wide range of recreation opportunities in accessible, close-to-home settings.
-And when we say “opportunities,” we mean bucket-list-level opportunities.
+There are over 6,600 state park sites in the U.S. covering an incredible 14 million acres of land.
+These parks provide a wide range of recreation opportunities in the most accessible, close-to-home settings.
+And when we say "opportunities," we mean bucket-list-level opportunities.
 Some of the most glorious parks in the country are, in fact, our state parks!
 These are places with sublime scenic beauty, unrivaled recreation, and once-in-a-lifetime experiences.
-In short, these are superlative state parks that belong on everyone’s bucket list, offering adventures that rival anything you’d find at our country’s finest national parks.
+In short, these are superlative state parks that belong on everyone's bucket list, offering adventures that rival anything you'd find at our country's finest national parks.

 Jedediah Smith Redwood State Park's 10,000 acres are managed cooperatively by the National Park Service and California State Parks, and feature the most beautiful and lush, old-growth forest in Northern California.
 This spacious expanse is one of our country's most precious and protected treasures -- and success stories.
 During western expansion in the 1800s, the redwoods were under siege.
 The massive trees offered early settlers a seemingly endless lumber supply; however, within 100 years, the vast forests had dwindled to a shadow of their former glory.
 By the early 1900s, it was apparent that the future of the old-growth redwood forests was in jeopardy.
 But thanks to the actions of California's Save-the-Redwoods League, these glorious giants received the protection they needed.
 Today, Jedediah Smith Redwood State Park is one of the most wondrous and wild places in the country, and its massive size means this treasure is generally not very crowded, either.
 If you want to lose yourself in the forest à la John Muir, visit this California State Park.